letmaik/rawpy/README.rst

     echo "/usr/local/lib" | sudo tee /etc/ld.so.conf.d/99local.conf
     sudo ldconfig

-The LibRaw library is installed in /usr/local/lib and apparently this folder is not searched for libraries by default in some Linux distributions.
+The LibRaw library is installed in /usr/local/lib (if installed manually) and apparently this folder is not searched for libraries by default in some Linux distributions.

 .. _LibRaw: http://www.libraw.org